Duet3D/wiki-content/User_manual/Machine_configuration/SBC_setup.md

 ### Enable SSH

-DuetPi lite (no GUI) has SSH enabled by default and wpa_supplicant.conf is present on the boot partition, because usually you don't have a display attached to those setups.
+DuetPi lite (no GUI) has SSH enabled by default, because usually you don't have a display attached to those setups.

 DuetPi (with GUI) does not have SSH enabled by default, but you can enable it by:
 * putting an empty "ssh" file on the boot partition, or